Meet Our Staff & Board

 Start Date: 2024

-Terri is new and very excited to be a part of HOBT.
+Terri is very excited to be a part of HOBT.
 She holds an accounting degree and currently works for Armanino, a top 20 accounting firm, in Boise, Idaho.
 As a proud single parent, she is the mother of an amazing and talented adult son with autism.
 Terri has eight years of experience serving on the board of directors for the Autism Society Treasure Valley and has been the Chair of the Grants Committee at Armanino for the past four years.
 Her greatest passions are her love, dedication, and commitment to her family, friends, community, and charitable organizations.